 Neutral Density

-Most of the photos on Iceland Aurora were taken with the help of a Neutral Density Filter.
+Most of the photos on Iceland Aurora were taken with the help of a Neutral Density filter.
 Ever since I stumbled across the Magic Cloth Technique, I have stuck with the same filter.
 My ND filter is a 77mm circular filter.
-It screws perfectly on to the end of my Canon EF 24mm prime lens.
+It screws perfectly onto the end of my Canon EF 24mm prime lens.
 It is flush with the front of the lens and actually completes the water-proofing for the lens.
 It also physically protects the front lens element.

 The point of the ND filter is to slow down the shutter speed to create movement effects such as Silky waterfalls.
-Solid Neutral density filters can be square or circular.
+Solid neutral density filters can be square or circular.

 ND filter Pros